-These four key factors—or key behavioral drives—provide a simple framework for understanding your employees’ and candidates’ workplace behaviors so that we can see beneath the surface and predict how people will behave in given situations.
+These four key factors—or key behavioural drives—provide a simple framework for understanding your employees’ and candidates’ workplace behaviours so that we can see beneath the surface and predict how people will behave in given situations.

 Myers-Briggs Type Indicator

-The mother-daughter team that developed the Myers-Briggs Type Indicator in 1956 after decades of research, personnel management had a desire to help bring women into the workforce.
-Based on their own observations as well as the work of esteemed psychiatrist, CG Jung, the two created a questionnaire that identifies sixteen different personality types.
+After decades of research, the mother-daughter team that developed the Myers-Briggs Type Indicator in 1956, after decades of research, personnel management desired to help bring women into the workforce.
+Based on their own observations and the work of esteemed psychiatrist CG Jung, the two created a questionnaire that identifies sixteen different personality types.

 Like other personality indexing theories, the Myers-Briggs Type Indicator has four dichotomies, from which the remaining fourteen personality types are derived.
 Originally known as the MBTI test, the test has become the basis for several personality testing products available today, including the 16 Personalities Test and Cattrall 16 Personalities Tests.

 - Where does your energy come from?
 Introversion – will being alone with ideas light you up, or Extraversion – will being with other people or processes light you up?

 - How do you process information?
 Sensing, do you need the facts? or Intuition, do you follow your gut instincts?

 - Where are your decisions based?
 Thinking, are you more level-headed in your choices?
 Or, Feeling, are you more empathetic and consult your personal values when making choices?

 - How do you organize your life?
 Judging, do you like rules and deadlines?
 Or Perceiving, do you embrace being spontaneous and flexible?

 The Enneagram of Personality, which provides the theory for Enneagram testing, divides human personality traits into nine categories and allows connections between each category.
 This circle of connected traits, whose development is largely credited to Oscar Ichazo, is referred to as an enneagram.